- 1 Sweet Pea Trial

 I’ve produced some charts which show various breakdowns of the data I collected during the trial.

-Numbers of Flowers per day
+Numbers of Sweet Pea flowers harvested per day

 Before making any assertions about the data, it’s important to note that the data volume in this trial is not huge, so some of the apparent conclusions may not be statistically significant.
 However, we can certainly draw some conclusions on the basis of the data in this small trial: